jghauser/papis.nvim/README.md

 -- Configuration of logging.
 log = {

-  -- What levels to log (`off` to disable).
-Debug mode is more conveniently -- enabled in `enable_modules`. level = "off",
+  -- What levels to log.
+Debug mode is more conveniently -- enabled in `enable_modules`. level = "info",

-  -- How to format log strings.
-  notify_format = "%s",
 },
 ```